 If you want to use the "connected content" paradigm in conjunction with the "Hide default translation of the page" setting, you will need to provide placeholder content elements in the default language and translate them, since the whole frontend rendering process starts from the default language in such a configuration.

-With the free mode content strategy, the site config will have to be adjusted accordingly:
+With the free mode content strategy, the site configuration will have to be adjusted accordingly:

 languages: - # ... other language settings ... fallbackType: free

 This means, TYPO3 will directly fetch the translated records and not care about the records in the default language at all.

 For more information on how to add languages and configure their behaviour in the site configuration, see Adding Languages.

 When using overlays, it becomes possible to use a particular language called "All", which will be automatically visible across all translations.
 The uid of that particular language is "-1".